Table of Contents

 In general, no matter what country you are in, you should always use standard sized containers, 20ft, 40ft, 40ft HQ (High Cube).

-Larger containers equal lower cost per cubic meter, meaning your ultimate price on the imported product will be cheapest if you use a 40ft container.
+Larger containers usually mean a lower cost per cubic metre, so your ultimate price on the imported product will generally be lowest if you use a 40ft container.

 The reason for this lower cost is that the majority of ports around the world charge the same or a very similar amount of money to handle either a 20ft or a 40ft container.